What is Big Data Technology?

 Here I am listing a few big data technologies with a lucid explanation on it, to make you aware of the upcoming trends and technology:

-It’s fast big data processing engine.
+It’s a fast big data processing engine.
 This is built keeping in mind the real-time processing for data.
 Its rich library of Machine learning is good to work in the space of AI and ML.
 It processes data in parallel and on clustered computers.
 The basic data type used by Spark is RDD (resilient distributed data set)

 It is non-relational databases that provide quick storage and retrieval of data.
 Its capability to deal with all kind of data such as structured, semi-structured, unstructured and polymorphic data makes is unique.
 No SQL databases are of following types: